 - Coordinator for a Unity Concert Series, where she also performed in several of the concerts, including “Unitics Go Classic.”

-Lyte sings at many wedding ceremonies, at area Unitarian-Universalist churches, is a frequent performer at the annual UMMAS Retreat, and has performed for other regional and national Unity conferences.
+Lytingale officiates at weddings, and has given talks and workshops.
+She sings at many wedding ceremonies, at area Unitarian-Universalist churches, has been a frequent performer at the annual UMMAS Retreat, and has performed for other regional and national Unity conferences.

 Lytingale lives in beautiful western North Carolina, where her now-deceased husband, Rev. Chad O’Shea, was minister at Unity Center.
-They are the parents of two talented children, Michael O’Shea (performing as Kinjac; owner at Seven Moths Productions) and Kathryn O’Shea (Actor, Puppeteer, Theatre Director.)
+They are the parents of two talented children, Michael O’Shea (performing as Kinjac and with Bombay Gasoline; mixing/mastering engineer and owner at Seven Moths Productions) and Kathryn O’Shea (Singer/Songwriter, Actor, Puppeteer, Theatre Director.)